 On January 8, 1847, about 500 Mexican militia commanded by the young General José María Flores (only about 28 years old, but appointed general because he was only remaining professional military officer) hastily set up defenses on a bluff overlooking the San Gabriel River (in modern-day Montebello) for what would become known as the Battle of the San Gabriel River.
-This was the last of any Mexican military force able to offer any resistance to a military invasion of Alta California by U.S. forces.
+This was the last significant Mexican military force able to offer any resistance to a military invasion of Alta California by U.S. forces.
 The Mexicans (or Californios, as they preferred to call themselves) faced a force of about 600 U.S. troops, advancing from San Diego.
 The American formation was composed of marines, sailors, army dragoons and California volunteers commanded by U.S. Navy Commodore Robert F. Stockton and, slightly secondarily, by U.S. Army General Stephen Watts Kearny.
-A month earlier, Flores' deputy, Andres Pico, leading a reconnaisance cavalry force south of Los Angeles, successfully engaged with Kearny's “dragoons” (mounted infantry) at San Pasqual (in modern-day San Diego County), inflicting heavy casualties on the Americans (18 killed) and forcing the Americans to retreat, badly mauled, to San Diego.
+A month earlier, Flores' deputy, Andres Pico, leading a reconnaisance cavalry force south of Los Angeles, successfully engaged with Kearny's “dragoons” (mounted infantry) at San Pasqual (in modern-day San Diego County), inflicting serious casualties on the Americans (18 killed) and forcing the Americans to retreat, badly mauled, to San Diego.
 Kearny himself suffered several lance wounds.
 This time, however, the Americans fielded a larger, better prepared and better armed force.
 The Californio force was mostly composed of inexperienced and poorly-equipped militia and local citizen volunteers.

-The Californios opened fire on the advancing Americans in front of them as the Americans marched up to the riverbank to cross the San Gabriel River.
-After two hours of exchanging artillery fire and unsuccessful Californio cavalry charges (Californio cavalry, armed mostly with lances, had little chance of penetrating the withering American firepower), Flores concluded that he was unable to force the Americans to withdraw, much less defeat them.
-Flores ordered his forces to withdraw before they were overwhelmed or set into a panicked retreat.
+The entrenched Californios opened fire on the advancing Americans in front of them in the open as the Americans marched up to the riverbank to cross the San Gabriel River.
+After two hours of exchanging artillery fire and unsuccessful Californio cavalry charges (Californio cavalry, armed mostly with lances, had little chance of penetrating withering American firepower), Flores concluded that he could not force the Americans to withdraw, much less defeat them.
+He ordered his forces to withdraw before they could be overwhelmed or set into a panicked retreat.
 Upon determinng that the Californios had withdrawn, the Americans followed by occupying the vacated bluff, seizing abandoned Mexican artillery and setting up camp for the day.